 If you or a loved one are using prescription painkillers, you may be curious about the difference between narcotics vs opioids.
 Commonly prescribed for severe pain, opioids and narcotics can be dangerous and addictive.
 If you’re struggling with addiction, you must get help from a caring medical staff who understands the journey to recovery.
-If you’re searching for an opiate or narcotics rehab center in New Hampshire, Granite Recovery Centers are here to help.
-When you’re in the throes of addiction, it can be hard to see that there’s a way out.
+Granite Recovery Centers are here to help if you’re searching for an opiate or narcotics rehab center in New Hampshire.
+It can be hard to see a way out when you’re in the throes of addiction.
 When you reach out for help, you’ll realize that you’re not alone.

 Addiction: The Difference Between Narcotics vs Opioids

 The difference between opioids vs. narcotics can be confusing.
 Traditionally, law enforcement officers classified opioids as narcotics.
 In today’s world, the term narcotics often has a negative connotation with illegal drug use.
 This has led to most medical professionals no longer using the term in a professional setting.

 Opioids are medications that are either made from the opium plant (often referred to as opiates).
 They may also be synthetic versions of the chemicals that come from the opium plant.
 Doctors refer to these medications as opioids.
 In recreational and legal settings, these drugs often are referred to as narcotics.
 The words mean the same thing clinically.
 There is no difference between narcotics and opioids.
 Both narcotics and opioids describe drugs that bind to the receptors in the brain and relieve pain.
 Drugs in these categories also have many negative side effects and are incredibly addictive.